 Those are the ones that would be using, you know, secure mobile SDKs and, and better forms of authentication along with fraud reduction, intelligence, some other things I've seen right in line with our track on identity proofing.
 So there's more of a need for that.
 A good example, you know, outside of banking because, you know, banking requires it for anti money laundering laws and know your customer regulations, but like the hospitality sector, short term rentals business operators, there want to get an idea of who's gonna be renting.

-So in order to create an account at these kinds of places, now we're seeing, you know, a moderate amount of identity proofing that these kinds of hosts want to, to use.
 And, you know, to do this identity proofing, we're seeing more and more use of remote onboarding apps.
 These are the apps that, you know, can do take a selfie, look at your authoritative ID and, you know, match that up to do some remote identity proofing T smart device management.
 This is still an increasing thing.

 You know, everybody's got smart devices and those device identities need to be tied to a pH, a digital identity related to a person, you know, and then looking at consent management consent management, obviously we've needed that for, you know, going on five years for GDPR, then other privacy regulations around the world.
 But you know, the quality of it kind of varies from vendor to vendor.
 Some are of the will help you comply.
 We'll give you everything you need to, to comply and other vendors are well, we'll give you the tools.
 You figure out how to, to make this work on your own.

 We still see, you know, an increased emphasis on API, you know, exposing all functions of the CA and platform through the API.
 This means also that the Cain vendors themselves are still increasingly marketing to developers.
 It's developers, you know, probably more than CMOs or CIOs that are the ways in, you know, to a customer organization.
-And then lastly, customer organizations that are using say CIN platforms and fraud reduction, intelligence platform capabilities.

 It just doesn't seem like they're making the most out of what's available there, technically, which really leads to lost revenue and lost consumers.
-So, you know, we hear this term a lot friction.

 I, you know, I think it's a good analogy, you know, friction in the physical world.
 We're totally familiar with that, with what that is, you know, the consumer processes, whether they be registering, doing identity proofing or authentication, you, you can't experience friction depending on how well those are implemented, how well they're orchestrated, you know, but our goal is not to totally eliminate friction.
 There are times when we expect that as consumers.